sathwik-pro/crypto/README.md

-This ia the task for KOSS round-2
+This is the task for KOSS round-2
-I will demostrate the Bitcoin-ci-client transaction in the interview round